sujato/drafts/general-introduction.md

 So  the four *nikāyas*  are the starting point for an understanding of the Buddha’s teachings.
 The purpose of these introductions is to give the reader enough background to get oriented among these texts.

 I will avoid going into the doctrines in this general introduction, and instead, summaries of major doctrinal themes may be found in the introduction to the Saṁyutta.
-I admit I have reservations about the usefulness of summaries.
+But I would urge a degree of caution when it comes to summaries.
 There have been plenty of attempts at summarizing the doctrines of the early texts that are quite fine as far as summaries go.
 But the true joy of the suttas is in the undigested teachings, in that raw moment when the Buddha encounters a person in suffering and helps them, not by giving them a digested abstract, but by reaching out to them as people.
-I feel that it’s better to let a general understanding of the teachings emerge from such moments, rather than setting it as a precondition.
+I feel that it’s better to let a general understanding of the teachings emerge from such moments.

 In this general introduction I will give an overview, aiming to ease a student into reading the suttas by addressing some common questions.
 I avoid giving too many examples, as it could easily become very long.
 Rather, the general information presented here is fleshed out in individual essays on each of the four *nikāyas*, which are to be be read after this essay.
 For the most part, the four *nikāyas* are a highly unified body of texts, sharing most of the significant doctrinal passages.
 However, there are significant shifts in emphasis and orientation from one collection to the next, which will be discussed in the essays for each collection.